dexe-network/DeXe-Protocol/docs/Developers/Investments/SmartContracts/Insurance/Withdrawing.md

 # 💸Withdrawing

 To withdraw deposited DEXE tokens back from the insurance deposit, the `withdraw()` function is used.
-The insurance will cover less tokens after withdrawal.
+The insurance will cover less tokens after withdrawing as well.

 ```solidity
 function withdraw(uint256 amountToWithdraw) external;